joe-crick/ScopeAndObservablesInCanJS/ObservablesAndScopeChains.md

 properties.
 In order to display this information to the user, the application uses a can.Component called WidgetDashboard.
 The WidgetDashboard shows all of the widgets, and provides a means of selecting Widgets to purchase.

-The "Widgets" can.Model.List (and the individual Widget objects it contains) is the Subject.
-WidgetDashboard is the Observer.
-If a widget is updated (e.g., purchased, edited, or removed), because the WidgetDashbaord is observing the widgets, its state changes are displayed to the user as they occur.
+The "Widgets" can.Model.List (and the individual Widget objects it contains) is the Publisher.
+WidgetDashboard is the Subscriber.
+If a widget is updated (e.g., purchased, edited, or removed), its state changes are displayed to the user as they occur.

 ###Implementing an Observer <a name="Implementing"></a>
-While we talk about the observer watching the subject, this isn't actually how the pattern works when you implement it.
-The observer actully registers with the subject.
-Then, when a state change occurs, the subject notifies the observer of the change.

 There are two ways to create an observer-subject relationship in CanJS:

 - Explicit